ghostops/ICloud-Shared-Album/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Changelog

+### Changes in v1.2.1

+Fixed a bug caused by Apple redirecting the requests: https://github.com/ghostops/ICloud-Shared-Album/issues/6

 ### Changes in v1.2.0